D. Andrew Crain, Ph.D., Professor of Biology

 - 1932 Morningside was constructed as a residence of Mrs. Stevenson’s sister, Mrs. Susan Walker.

-- 1935 Amphitheater was developed as an outdoor theater, and a 7-acre botany garden was planted around it.
+- 1935 Amphitheater was developed as an outdoor theatre and a 7-acre botany garden was planted around it.

 - 1935 The 46-acre Brown Farm was added to the college woods (now site of the Thomson-Brown House, Boys Home, and Blount Co.
 Justice Center).